Safety Assessment of Xenobiotics and Biotechnological Products

 Students meeting the above minimum requirements are invited to an interview for admission (in English) with the Commission for Admittance to the Master, composed by teaching members appointed by the Teaching Board.
 The interview, done remotely via electronic devices if necessary, is aimed at verifying the above mentioned skills and the knowledge of the English Language equivalent to B2 level.

-Students who have not yet graduated but who expect to graduate by October 2024 can also apply for admission to the Master in SAXBi.
+Students who have not yet graduated but who expect to graduate by 31st of October of the same year can also apply for admission to the Master in SAXBi, on the understanding that enrolment will only be finalised once the required qualification has been obtained.

 Attachments and documents